by Dr. Lawrence Wilson

 Slow oxidizers or those who are yin tend to have overly stabilized cell membranes that are too impermeable to nutrients, impairing utilization of many nutrients and hormones.
 In contrast, fast oxidizers tend to have cell membranes that are too permeable.
 This also impairs proper nutrient availability in some cases because too much passes from the blood into the cells, or the process moves too quickly.

 Antagonists.
-In contrast, some minerals, vitamins and all other molecules are opposed or antagonized by other minerals, vitamins and other nutrient molecules.
+In contrast, some minerals, vitamins and all other molecules oppose or antagonize other minerals, vitamins and other nutrient molecules.
 These are called antagonists in biology and medicine.
 Antagonists are a very critical area of mineral availability.

 Examples of mineral antagonisms are that some minerals compete for carrier proteins in the intestines and this affects their utilization.
 Other minerals compete for binding sites in trillions of enzymes.

 An interesting phenomenon is that nutrient minerals always compete for binding sites with toxic metals to some degree.
 This is known as the theory of Preferred Minerals.
 Hormones compete with some toxic chemicals for hormone receptors, and so forth.

 How the body prioritizes which minerals, vitamins and hormones it will utilize and where they will be utilized is another complex subject, but bears directly on the question of bioavailability.

 9. Other.
 The bioavailability of a chemical or mineral is also influenced by other factors.
 These include illnesses such as infections, the effect of high or low body temperature, the pH of the blood, the cells, the lymph and the interstitial fluid, and possibly other factors.